launchdarkly/ios-client-sdk/MigrationGuide.md

 The section [API Differences from v2.x](#api-differences-from-v2x) has all of the changes to the API.

 ## Migration Steps
 1. Integrate the v3.0.0 SDK into your app. (e.g. CocoaPods podfile or Carthage cartfile change to point to v3.0.0).
+See [Integrate the Swift SDK into your app using either CocoaPods or Carthage](#integrate-the-swift-sdk-into-your-app-using-either-cocoapods-or-carthage) for details.
 2. Clean, and delete Derived Data.
 3. Update imports to `LaunchDarkly`.
+See [Update imports to `LaunchDarkly`](#update-imports-to-launchdarkly) for details.
 4. In Swift code, replace instances of `LDClient.sharedInstance()` with `LDClient.shared`.
 Do not change Objective-C `[LDClient sharedInstance]` instances.
 5. Update `LDUser` and properties.
+See [Update `LDUser` and properties](#update-lduser-and-properties) for details.
 6. Update `LDConfig` and properties.
+See [Update `LDConfig` and properties](#update-ldconfig-and-properties) for details.
 7. Update `LDClient` Controls.
+See [Update `LDClient` Controls](#update-ldclient-controls) for details.
-8. Update `LDClient` Feature Flag access
+8. Update `LDClient` Feature Flag access.
+See [Update `LDClient` Feature Flag access](#update-ldclient-feature-flag-access) for details.
-9. Install `LDClient` Observers
+9. Install `LDClient` Feature Flag Observers.
+See [Install `LDClient` Feature Flag Observers](#install-ldclient-feature-flag-observers) for details.
 10. Remove `LDClientDelegate` methods if they were not re-used.
+See [Remove `LDClientDelegate` methods](#remove-ldclientdelegate-methods) for details.

-### Integrate the v3.0.0 SDK into your app using either CocoaPods or Carthage
+### Integrate the Swift SDK into your app using either CocoaPods or Carthage
 #### CocoaPods
 - Add `use_frameworks!` to either the root or to any targets that include `LaunchDarkly`